vdudouyt/std-fpm/README.md

 **Q**: Does this software suffers from the infamous ``mod_fcgid: can't apply process slot`` problem?
 **A**: It absolutely doesn't.
 This can be regarded as a motivation to use it as mod_fcgid replacement even with Apache.

+## Comparison with the similar software
+* **PHP-FPM**: PHP-FPM is a great and mature piece of software on which STD-FPM is ideologically based.
+The only problem is that, just as it's name suggests, it's designed to only run the PHP scripts.
+By contrary, STD-FPM is designed to run everything that supports FastCGI startup protocol (just as **mod_fcgid** or **spawn-fcgi**)
+* **Apache mod_fcgid**: mod_fcgid is designed to only run with Apache webserver.
+STD-FPM can run with everything that can run with PHP-FPM (including but not limited to Nginx).
+Another concern is that mod_fcgid is infamously known for rapid performance degrade in the scenario where .fcgi handlers are performing some long-running I/O operations or unexpectedly exiting.
+By contrast, STD-FPM is designed to tolerate that.